๐ŸงฌAP Biology

 Metaphase

-• Bipolar attachment means each chromosome connects to spindle fibers from both poles, creating tension that signals proper attachment
+• Bipolar attachment (also called amphitelic attachment) means each chromosome's two kinetochores connect to spindle fibers from opposite poles, creating tension that signals proper attachment.

-Compare: Metaphase in mitosis vs. Metaphase I in meiosis—in mitosis, individual chromosomes align; in Meiosis I, homologous pairs (tetrads) align.
-This distinction is a classic FRQ target for comparing the two processes.
+Compare: Metaphase in mitosis vs. Metaphase I in meiosis: in mitosis, individual replicated chromosomes align at the plate.
+In Meiosis I, homologous pairs (tetrads/bivalents) align together, with each homolog oriented toward opposite poles.
+This distinction is a classic FRQ target.

 Separation: Sister Chromatids Become Chromosomes

 Anaphase is the point of no return.
-Once cohesin proteins are cleaved, separation is irreversible—the cell is committed to producing two daughter cells.
+Once cohesin proteins are cleaved, separation is irreversible, and the cell is committed to producing two daughter cells.

 Anaphase

-• Separase enzyme cleaves cohesin proteins holding sister chromatids together, allowing them to separate at the centromere
+2. Freed separase cleaves cohesin proteins holding sister chromatids together at the centromere.

-• Sister chromatids move to opposite poles as motor proteins walk along shortening kinetochore microtubules—each chromatid is now an individual chromosome
+3. Sister chromatids move to opposite poles as motor proteins (dynein) walk along shortening kinetochore microtubules (Anaphase A).
+Each chromatid is now considered an individual chromosome.

-Compare: Anaphase vs. Anaphase II—both involve sister chromatid separation by the same mechanism (separase cleaving cohesin).
-Anaphase I is different: homologous chromosomes separate while sister chromatids stay joined.
-Know which molecules are involved for FRQ precision.
+Compare: Anaphase vs. Anaphase II: both involve sister chromatid separation by the same mechanism (separase cleaving cohesin).
+Anaphase I is different: homologous chromosomes separate while sister chromatids stay joined, because cohesin at the centromere is protected by a protein called shugoshin during Meiosis I. Know which molecules are involved for FRQ precision.

 Rebuilding and Division: Two Cells Emerge

 The final stages reverse early mitotic events and physically divide the cell.
-Telophase essentially runs prophase backward, while cytokinesis differs dramatically between animal and plant cells.
+Telophase runs prophase in reverse, while cytokinesis differs dramatically between animal and plant cells.

 Telophase

-• Nuclear envelopes re-form around each chromosome set from vesicles of the old envelope, creating two distinct nuclei
+• Nuclear envelopes re-form around each chromosome set as nuclear lamins are dephosphorylated and membrane vesicles reassemble, creating two distinct nuclei.
+Nucleoli also reappear.

-• Spindle apparatus disassembles as the cell transitions from mitosis to cytokinesis
+• The spindle apparatus disassembles as the cell transitions from mitosis to cytokinesis.

 Cytokinesis

-• Cytoplasmic division produces two genetically identical daughter cells, each with a complete set of chromosomes and organelles
+Cytoplasmic division produces two genetically identical daughter cells, each with a complete set of chromosomes and organelles.
+The mechanism depends on cell type:

-• Animal cells use a cleavage furrow—a contractile ring of actin and myosin pinches the membrane inward
+• Animal cells use a cleavage furrow: a contractile ring of actin microfilaments and myosin II assembles just beneath the plasma membrane at the former metaphase plate.
+This ring contracts and pinches the cell inward until it splits in two.

-Compare: Animal cytokinesis vs. Plant cytokinesis—both divide cytoplasm, but the mechanisms differ due to the rigid cell wall in plants.
-Expect this comparison on any question asking about structural differences between cell types.
+Compare: Animal cytokinesis vs. Plant cytokinesis: both divide cytoplasm, but the mechanisms differ because of the rigid cell wall in plants.
+The cleavage furrow works outside-in (pinching from the edges), while the cell plate forms inside-out (building from the center).
+Expect this comparison on questions about structural differences between cell types.

 Quick Reference Table